Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 10 Januari 2026 20.35.47 UTC
+- WIB: Sabtu, 10 Januari 2026 21.29.34 UTC
-- WITA: Sabtu, 10 Januari 2026 21.35.47 UTC
+- WITA: Sabtu, 10 Januari 2026 22.29.34 UTC
-- WIT: Sabtu, 10 Januari 2026 22.35.47 UTC
+- WIT: Sabtu, 10 Januari 2026 23.29.34 UTC

 Kutipan Inspiratif:
-"When WORDS fail, eyes speak.When eyes fail,?HEART? speaks.
-When HEART fails, nothing speaks they put cotton in the nose"
+"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."

-Kategori: funny
+Kategori: friendship